-After dinner, almost everyone went to bed even tough it wasn’t even 8 pm yet, if only to warm up in their sleeping bags and get out of the cold.
+After dinner, almost everyone went to bed even though it wasn’t even 8 pm yet if only to warm up in their sleeping bags and get out of the cold.
 Temperatures were forecast to go down to a balmy 5 degrees that night, which isn’t too bad for this location which can get far colder.

 Melting Snow, Again